CMU-IDS-2022/final-project-digitaltwinfrastructure/Report.md

 ## Results

 ***Pipe-Break Prediction***
 The Decision Tree Regressor ML model performs fairly good in predicting the number of breaks with selected sets of features.
-The model, when all the features are selected bears a prediction accuracy of 67.5% on training dataset and 68.5% on testing dataset.
+The model, when all the features are selected bears a prediction accuracy of 68.5% on testing dataset.
 This can be further improved by training the model on larger datasets and with more variety of data features.
-Additionally, a Random Forest Regressor can also be used in future to check any improvement in the accuracy.
+Additionally, a Random Forest or other Regressions can also be used in future to check any improvement in the accuracy.

 ***KMeans Clustering***
+The pipes are divided into 3 clusters with similar traits.

 ## Discussion